 It’s finally the day your mouth is graced with braces!
-The first conversation with your orthodontist will likely be about proper care for your teeth with your new, shiny addition.
+The first conversation with your orthodontist will likely be about proper care for your new, shiny dental tool.
 The second conversation will most likely discuss the foods you can (but mostly can’t) eat.
-If you had to guess, where do you think eating apples with braces falls on the lists?
+If you had to guess, where do you think eating apples with braces falls on the list?

 Many of the foods on your orthodontist’s “Do Not Eat” list are there because of their textures and hardness.
-The increased pressure needed to chew certain foods stresses your new hardware more than other, more malleable foods.
+The increased pressure needed to bite into certain foods stresses your new hardware more than other, more malleable foods.

-“There is a vast difference between chewing and biting.”
-Chewing food requires use of the back molars – like when eating a grape, for instance.
+Chewing food, however, requires use of the back molars.
 Chewing, rather than biting, is more cooperative with braces.
 This is because the pressure when chewing is exerted between the bottom and top molars, rather than against a tooth’s brace.

 Don’t worry, you’ll still be able to get your daily apple fix.
 Having braces doesn’t necessarily mean you have to remove apples from your diet altogether.

-Slicing apples before eating them will remove the pressure from your incisors since the cutting has already done.
+Slicing apples before eating them will remove the pressure from your incisors since the cutting has already been done.
 Take this one step further by chopping your apple slices.
-This creates more manageable pieces to eat in one bite.
+This creates more manageable pieces to eat.

-After getting braces put on, or after getting them adjusted, your teeth will hurt.
+After getting braces put on, or after getting them adjusted, your teeth will likely be sore.
 Unfortunately, this is part of the process of straightening them into place.
-Should your teeth be experiencing pain, but you can’t live without your apple fix, try some good old’ fashioned unsweetened apple sauce.
+If your teeth are experiencing pain, but you can’t live without your apple fix, try some good old fashioned unsweetened applesauce.
 It doesn’t require biting or chewing and would be the safest option for your braces.